The uniruledness of the Prym moduli space of genus 9: The uniruled parametrization of

 We next use the lift to $\rr_9$ of a general pencil of curves of genus $9$ on a fixed $K3$ surface under the map $\pi\colon \rr_9\rightarrow \mm_9$.
 Given a general $K3$ surface $S$ with $\mbox{Pic}(S)=\mathbb Z\cdot [C]$ where $C^2=16$, we take a Lefschetz pencil $\bigl\{C_t\bigr\}_{t\in \PP^1}$ in the linear system $\bigl|\OO_S(C)\bigr|$, then consider the curve

 We record the intersection numbers of $A$ with the generators of $\mbox{Pic}(\rr_9)$, cf. \cite[Lemma 1.8]{FL}:

 where $g=9$.
 The intersection numbers of $A$ with the remaining generators of $\mbox{Pic}(\rr_9)$ are all zero.
-Since a general curve of genus $9$ lies on a $K3$ surface, clearly $A$ is a sweeping curve in $\rr_9$, therefore it intersects every effective divisor in $\rr_9$ non-negatively.
+Clearly $A$ is a sweeping curve in $\rr_9$, therefore it intersects every effective divisor in $\rr_9$ non-negatively.
 In particular, combining the relation (\ref{eq:nikulin4}) with the inequality $A\cdot \ddd\geq 0$, we obtain that $5a\leq 36b_0'$.
 But then using (\ref{thm:int_numbers3}) coupled again with (\ref{eq:nikulin4}), we write

 since clearly $a\geq 0$ (the class $\lambda$ is big and nef), which brings the proof to an end. \end{proof}